Laseduh/simple_shell/README.md

-Her readme file on simple shell
+Their readme file on simple shell